 An observatory operated by UCL in North London has acquired a new telescope, which happens to be the largest of its kind in the UK.

 Sitting near the back of the Science Museum is a full-size model of a spacecraft that's currently on a journey to Mercury.

 Having been closed for several years for repairs, the telescopes at Hampstead Observatory will once again be open for people to peer at the stars.

 A short trip outside London is a huge silver UFO shaped building, and in August will be a chance to go inside to see the particle accelerator it houses.

 The annual Pint of Science festival is back once more, putting lots of science inside pubs and letting people learn over a pint.
 The event, now in its sixth year takes place in the second half of May.
 Tickets cost…

-Look up!
-The International Space Station will make one of its occasional passes right over London tomorrow morning and if you know what to look for, you can watch it pass overhead.
+The International Space Station will make a number of its occasional passes right over London this weekend and if you know what to look for, you can watch it pass overhead.

 What do you do when a famous wheelchair is now sadly no longer occupied -- put it up for sale to raise money for charity.

 A large room at the top of the Science Museum, normally filled with schoolchildren has also gained a huge new mural by the illustrator, Sir Quentin Blake.